dbierer/php-class-notes/apache-training-class-notes.md

 * Q: from Francois to All Participants: how would you "enable" an apache instance with a different conf file so that it start automatically at boot? systemctl enable httpd, can you say systemctl enable httpd -f /new-file.conf?

-* Q: List of SSL hardware acceleration available?

 * Q: from Christopher to All Participants: What is the difference between aNull and eNull?
 * A: from James to All Participants: eNULL = ciphers offering no encryption, aNULL = cipher suites offering no authentication

-* Q: How to you specify # instances?

 * Q: What is the difference between SCGI and CGI?
 * A: See: http://python.ca/scgi/protocol.txt